NEW BEDFORD FREE PUBLIC LIBRARY

 - Residents of group homes must present a letter of residency from the director of the home written on letterhead from the group home.

-- Children 17 and under must be accompanied by a parent or guardian who must co-sign the registration form and present their own identification*.
+- Children 17 and under must be accompanied by a parent or guardian who must co-sign the registration form and present their own valid photo identification and acceptable proof of address*.

-Card validation: A library card is valid for 4 years and subject to an annual address check which requires presentation of a valid ID*.
+Card validation: A library card is valid for 3 years and subject to an address check every 3 years which requires presentation of a valid ID*.

 Lost or stolen card: Replacement cards cost $1.00 and require presentation of a valid ID*.

-- Videos and DVDs may be borrowed for 1 week unless otherwise specified
+- Video Recordings may be borrowed for 1 week unless otherwise specified

 - Reference material does not circulate

-- Patrons may have a total of 35 items on their card at any given time.
+- Patrons may have a total of 35 items on their card.

-- Magazines are limited to 15 per card.
+- Video Recordings are limited to 10 items.

 - Museum passes are limited to 1 per family.